Rifugio Solarie

 About an hour’s walk from the Solarie hut we encounter the Great War open-air museum, which is a space, fully restored, in which there are countless remains of fortifications and trenches of the Italian third line of defense.

-This refuge stands near the Solarie Pass, on the Italian ridge of Mount Colovrat (Kolovrat in Slovenian).
+This hut stands near the Solarie Pass, on the Italian ridge of Mount Colovrat (Kolovrat in Slovenian).
 The mountain divides the Natisone Valleys in Italy from the Soča Valley in Slovenia.
-From the refuge you can reach Slovenia and, in about half an hour, Caporetto.
+From the hut you can reach Slovenia and, in about half an hour, Caporetto.

-The refuge is located on the southern slope of Mount Colovrat, near Solarie Pass, a former border crossing.
+The hut is located on the southern slope of Mount Colovrat, near Solarie Pass, a former border crossing.
 The landscape is characterized by the steep mountains of the Julian Pre-Alps and green valleys with gentle slopes.
-The Rieka and Cosizza valleys can be seen from the refuge.
+The Rieka and Cosizza valleys can be seen from the hut.
 For those with a sweet tooth, the meadows and forests are rich in blackberries, blueberries and strawberries.

 Several routes can be taken from the Solarie hut: